oalfonso-o/mkdocs/docs/posts/mailserver.md

 Our goal to be trustful is to have all these three with the "PASS" flag.
 Let's understand each one.

+### Reverse DNS

+[Reverse DNS lookup](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) is used to request a domain name based on an IP (the reverse of the typical DNS behaviour).
+This is used to prove that the owner of this IP is also the owner of the domain, because only the owner of the IP is the one with access to the hosting provider configuration panel to setup this reverse lookup.
+So this is used to be more trustful, when an email server gets an email, this server can automatically retrieve the IP of that domain, and then validate that domain with the reverse lookup and check that the IP is linked to the same domain.
+If not, then there's risk of spoofing.

+To configure this lookup there's no standard way, every hosting provider has a custom way for doing it, so the best is investingating it by yourself.

+To prove that the reverse DNS lookup is properly configured you can use [MXToolBox](https://mxtoolbox.com/ReverseLookup.aspx).

 ### SPF

 [SPF](https://es.wikipedia.org/wiki/Sender_Policy_Framework) stands for Sender Policy Framework.
 An SPF record is a DNS record of type TXT which declares the address of the real mail server.
 This record is used to detect when a third party is trying to impersonate your address from another IP.